 It’s been five years since Colin Kaepernick first took a knee during the national anthem to protest racial injustice and police brutality, and he still isn’t throwing footballs for an NFL team.
 Yet, somehow the Chicago Bears trot out a bucket of flaming diarrhea people call Mitchell Trubisky and dudes like Nathan Peterman are still on team payrolls.

 Kaepernick has since become a celebrated hero.
 Nike has plastered him on powerful commercials and sold signature shoes.
-The 32-year-old former San Francisco 49ers quarterback has a deal with Netflix, which produced the limited series “Colin in Black and White,” and he is releasing a memoir soon.
+The 33-year-old former San Francisco 49ers quarterback has a deal with Netflix, which produced the limited series “Colin in Black and White,” and he is releasing a memoir soon.

 The bottom line is that Kaepernick is one of the most influential athletes of all time and stands alongside guys like NBA superstar LeBron James supporting the advancement of Black people and people of color even if his free agency timeline doesn’t reflect that.

 It turns out the Milwaukee, Wisconsin, native who grew up in Turlock, California, has a woman that has been standing by his side through all he’s endured.

 Who is Colin Kaepernick’s Girlfriend Nessa Diab?

 Colin Kaepernick has been dating Nessa Diab for at least the last half decade, and according to TMZ they went official in February 2016.
 The woman from Los Angeles simply goes by Nessa in her circles, though.

 Nessa is the daughter of an Egyptian father and a Middle Eastern mother.
 She was raised a Muslim, grew up in California and graduated from UC Berkeley in communications, according to Heavy.com.

 Kaepernick, who was adopted by parents Rick and Teresa, has been the subject of anti-Muslim hate despite being a Christian.